BELARUS: Baroque monastery to be luxury hotel - or returned to Catholics?

 The hotel development plans spurred local Catholics into stepping up their demands.
 In addition to petitioning, they have been holding daily prayer vigils outside the former Minsk monastery since 19 March – St Joseph's Day – in 2005, Ales Bely told Forum 18.
 While a typical daily prayer meeting attracts a handful of mostly elderly female parishioners, he said, those on major feast days, such as St Joseph's, are attended by several hundred people.
 The meetings are a lay initiative, stressed Bely.

 Both the secretary and press secretary to the Catholic Bishops' Conference in Belarus, Bishop Antoni Dziemianko and Fr Aliaksandr Amialchenia, were unavailable for comment on 11 April.
-A priest at Minsk's SS Simon and Helen Catholic Church, Fr Vladislav Zavalnyuk told Forum 18 on 9 April that church leaders – including Bishop Dziemianko - are in favour of the monastery's return, both as a unique survival in Belarus and "because it's better to carry out repairs on old churches than to build something new."
+A priest at Minsk's Catholic Church of Saints Simon and Helena (known locally due to its brickwork as the Red Church), Fr Vladislav Zavalnyuk told Forum 18 on 9 April that church leaders – including Bishop Dziemianko - are in favour of the monastery's return, both as a unique survival in Belarus and "because it's better to carry out repairs on old churches than to build something new."
 Fr Zavalnyuk said he knew nothing of current development plans at the site, however.
 "All I know is that they don't give the church back."

 The proposed development – even if it preserves the historical character of the monastery complex – bucks a more recent trend.
-Minsk's most prominent surviving historical Catholic churches – SS Simon and Helen, Holy Trinity and the Cathedral of the Virgin Mary – have now been restored to believers after use as a cinema, sports hall and philharmonic during the Soviet period.
+Minsk's most prominent surviving historical Catholic churches – Saints Simon and Helena (the Red Church), Holy Trinity and the Cathedral of the Virgin Mary – have now been restored to believers after use as a cinema, sports hall and philharmonic during the Soviet period.

 There is "a catastrophic lack" of Catholic churches in Minsk nevertheless, Ales Bely told Forum 18.
 The Belarusian capital's five churches serve at least 30 parishes, he said.